vipickering/vincentp/_posts/2013-11-20-a-smarter-jekyll-workflow.md

 ## All Your Plans Unravel

-The recommended approach for using Jekyll with Github is to do all your development on a separate branch because your site is hosted on the master branch.
+The recommended approach for using Jekyll with GitHub is to do all your development on a separate branch because your site is hosted on the master branch.

 The theory goes that you develop a separate branch, but only commit the compiled code in to the master branch to be served.
 But when you start to apply that to a personal time-sensitive environment unless you remain incredibly disciplined, having eleventy-billion branches on the go becomes the norm as you try things out, some things work, some gestate and others are failed experiments, but it does become a headache and will inevitably lead to hours of manually merging code later.

-It starts to feel like the recommended approach is a bit of a bastardization of the Github branching methods to satisfy two environments on one repository.
+It starts to feel like the recommended approach is a bit of a bastardization of the GitHub branching methods to satisfy two environments on one repository.

 ## Time To Fix This